Aptomi/k8s-app-engine/README.md

 ./tools/install-clients.sh
 ```

 All Go dependencies are managed using [Glide](https://glide.sh/).
-The following command will fetch all dependencies defined in `glide.lock` and put them into "vendor" folder:
+The following command will fetch all dependencies defined in `glide.lock` into a local "vendor" folder:
 ```
 make vendor
 ```

-To build the binary:
+To build and install the binaries:
 ```
-make
+make install
 ```

 ### Tests & Code Validation